atsetilam/astarte/doc/pages/user/029-interface_design_guide.md

 Astarte's data modeling is designed to optimize queries within a single interface.
 Querying across interfaces is supported, but might affect performances significantly, especially if done frequently and with complex queries.
 This is especially true for triggers, as they could be evaluated very frequently.

-In general, if you plan on having different mappings which are frequently queried altogether, or dependent on each other for several triggers, you might be better off in having them all in the same Interface.
+In general, if you anticipate frequently querying different mappings together or if they are dependent on each other for several triggers, you might find it advantageous to have them all within the same Interface.

 ### Aggregation makes a difference